 When you get a negative review, make sure to be polite and to address the problem the customer experienced.
 With a great response, you can even convince the customer to edit and delete their original review.

 Want some more examples on how to respond to reviews.
 Download our free guide

 Your business listings are a major factor for showing up on “near me” searches (and also for ‘voice searches’).
 Since near me searches show different results depending on the user’s location, Google makes sure that they have the right address for your business by checking results on different websites.

 Earlier, we talked about the importance of claiming your Google My Business profile.
 While it’s important to remember that Google Voice gets its data from Google My Business, other devices get their information from different sources.

-Apple gets its data from Apple Maps, while also getting some of its information from third-party sites like TripAdvisor.
+Apple gets its data from Apple Maps, while also getting some of its information from third-party sites.
 Microsoft Cortona gets its data from Bing Local and third-party sites.
 If you want to optimize for voice search across all platforms, you need to make sure your business information is correct across all of these sites.

 Want to see how accurate your business’s listings currently are?
 Click here for a free scan of your listings.